STRIDES/NIHCloudLabAzure/README.md

 ## **HPC Clusters** <a name="clu"></a>

 [Azure CycleCloud](https://learn.microsoft.com/en-us/azure/cyclecloud/overview?view=cyclecloud-8) is an enterprise-friendly tool for orchestrating and managing High Performance Computing (HPC) environments on Azure.
 With CycleCloud, users can provision infrastructure for HPC systems, deploy familiar HPC schedulers, and automatically scale the infrastructure to run jobs efficiently at any scale.
 Through CycleCloud, users can create different types of file systems and mount them to the compute cluster nodes to support HPC workloads.
+Please check out the [tutorials](https://learn.microsoft.com/en-us/azure/cyclecloud/qs-install-marketplace?view=cyclecloud-8) for how to install Azure CycleCloud from the marketplace or manually.

 Azure CycleCloud is targeted at HPC administrators and users who want to deploy an HPC environment with a specific scheduler in mind -- commonly used schedulers such as Slurm, PBSPro, LSF, Grid Engine, and HT-Condor are supported out of the box.
 CycleCloud is the sister product to [Azure Batch](https://learn.microsoft.com/en-us/azure/batch/), which provides a Scheduler as a Service on Azure.

 **Update with SLURM Cluster after DChester testing**